folio-org/raml-module-builder/README.md

 ------WebKitFormBoundaryNKJKWHABrxY1AdmG
 ```

 There will be a `MimeMultipart` parameter passed into the generated interfaces.
 An implementing
-module can access its conect in the following manner:
+module can access its content in the following manner:

 ```sh
 int parts = entity.getCount();